calamares/calamares/src/modules/README.md

 while the module type must be "job" or "jobmodule".

 The key *command* should have a string as value, which is passed to the shell -- remember to quote it properly.
+It is generally recommended to use a *shellprocess* job module instead (less configuration, easier to have multiple instances).

 ## Emergency Modules